JiajunCui-jjc/HTF_OBC_historical_analysis/scripts/step4_pankmer_with_Psyr/Readme.md

 # 2. Create PCoA from adjacency matrices
 I used the adjacency matrices from each of the datasets to compute Jaccard distances.
 I then used the distances to do PCoA's using the `pcoa` function from the `skikit-bio` python package.

-Additionally, I used the [metainfomation](./metainfo/metainfo.ALL.tsv) to color the points in the PCoA figures.
+Additionally, I used the metainfomation to color the points in the PCoA figures.

-The analyses can be found in this [Jupyter Notebook](Tailocin_PCoA.ipynb)
+The analyses can be found in the Jupyter Notebook.

 # 3. Create NJ trees
 Using the Jaccard distances, I created NJ trees with the `DistanceTreeConstructor` function of the `Biophython` package.
 The code can be found at the same notebook and the produced trees are: `NJ_trees/ALL_genes.distance.jaccard.NJ.newick`, `NJ_trees/only_HTF.distance.jaccard.NJ.newick` and `NJ_trees/without_HTF.distance.jaccard.NJ.newick`